open-education-hub/binary-security/sessions/return-oriented-programming/README.md

 **executable**.

 ## Solution - GOT and PLT
-In order to solve this issue, we need another level of indirection by which all accesses to symbols located in shared libraries will read the actual address from a table, called the **Global Offset Table (`.got`)**, at runtime.
+In order to solve this issue, we need another level of indirection.
+Through this new level, all accesses to symbols located in shared libraries will read the actual address from a table at runtime.
+This table is called the **Global Offset Table (`.got`)**.
 The one who populates this table is the loader.
 Note that this can work both for data accesses, as well as for function calls.
 However, function calls are actually using a small stub (i.e., a few instructions) stored in the **Procedure Linkage Table (`.plt`)**.

 The PLT is responsible of finding the shared library function address when it is first called (**lazy binding**), and writing it to a GOT entry.
 Note that the